 Condoms are effective against STDs.

-Condoms and female condoms are the only methods of birth control that also help prevent the spread of sexually transmitted infections, including HIV.
+Condoms and internal condoms are the only methods of birth control that also help prevent the spread of sexually transmitted infections like HIV, chlamydia, and gonorrhea.
 Even if you’re already using a different kind of birth control to avoid pregnancy, it’s a good idea to also use condoms or female condoms every time you have sex to protect yourself from STDs.

 Condoms don’t cost much and are convenient.